Pyeonghwa Motors: Further models and partnerships

-In summer 2006, the North Korean government magazine Foreign Trade, which advertises North Korean products, published a photograph of a new luxury car produced by Pyeonghwa, the Junma, which appears to be a rebadged version of the South Korean SsangYong Chairman.
+In summer 2006, the North Korean government magazine Foreign Trade of the DPRK, which advertises North Korean products, published a photograph of a new luxury car produced by Pyeonghwa, the Junma, which appears to be a rebadged version of the South Korean SsangYong Chairman.

-The Chairman bears a strong resemblance to SsangYong cars, which are favored by North Korean government officials.
-The Junma is based on an old Mercedes E-Class design.
+The Junma bears a strong resemblance to SsangYong cars, specifically the Chairman, which are favored by North Korean government officials.
+The Chairman is based on an old Mercedes E-Class design.

 In 2006, Pyeonghwa reached an agreement with Chinese manufacturer Brilliance China Auto to assemble its Jinbei Haise vans, which are based on an old version of the Toyota HiAce.

 In 2007, Pyeonghwa introduced Brilliance's Junjie car under the name Hwiparam II.
 The original Fiat-based Hwiparam has appeared on Pyeonghwa's web site.

 In 2009, Pyeonghwa announced a profit on its North Korean operations.

 The Premio and Pronto are also sold in Vietnam by Mekong Auto.
 Both are based on Huanghai vehicles.
 Mekong Auto has sold Fiat cars in Vietnam since 1995, and this relationship may have led to Pyeonghwa assembling Fiats in North Korea.